Expungement / Expunction In North Carolina

-- Education: Admission to most universities and graduate schools can also depend on your criminal history as well as well as being approved for student loans or grants
+- Education: Admission to most universities and graduate schools can also depend on your criminal history as well as being approved for student loans or grants.

 This is only a partial list of the many disadvantages that can arise from having a criminal record.
 It can also prevent you from obtaining certain licenses and certifications, adopting, purchasing firearms and even volunteering.

 Fortunately, the process of expungement (also called expunction) can help with certain charges under the following circumstances:

 - You are a first-time offender who has committed a nonviolent crime more than 25 years ago